TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Outputs:

   - Display messages, move feedback, and prompts to the user.
-  - Microphone output to Processing Unit via I2S.
+  - Microphone output to Processing Unit via USB.

 Interfaces: